 How Do I Get an Illinois Boater Education Card?

-Get Your Card in Three Steps:
+Get Your Card in Four Steps:

-Take the online boating safety course from the Illinois Department of Natural Resources approved provider, Boat-ed.com
+Take the online boating safety course from the Illinois Department of Natural Resources approved provider, Boat-ed.com.

-Pass the knowledge test
+Pass the knowledge test.

 Print your temporary boater education card and boat legally!